echasnovski/mini.nvim/MAINTAINING.md

     - `make dual_sync` to sync.
     - `make dual_log` and look at changes which are about to be applied to standalone repositories.
 Make sure that they are what you'd expect.
     - `make dual_push` to push changes to standalone repositories.

+## Typical workflow for processing a GitHub issue

+- Add label with module name issue is about (if any).
+If issue is worded politely and/or with much details, thank user for opening an issue.
+- Make sure the underlying problem is valid, i.e. it can be reproduced and the root cause is in this project.
+If it can not be reproduce, politely explain that and ask for more reproduction details.
+If the cause is not related to the project, politely explain that, close an issue, and direct towards the real root cause.
+- Check already existing issues for possible duplicates.
+If there is at least one, review its reasoning before making decision about the current issue.
+- Decide whether and how an issue should be resolved.
+Use ["General principles"](README.md#general-principles), module's help and code documentation while making the decision.
+    - If decision is to not resolve, politely explain that and close an issue (possibly mentioning similar reasoning in the past).
+    - If decision is to resolve, resolve the issue while putting `Resolve #xxx` at the bottom of commit message.

+## Typical workflow for processing GitHub pull request

+- Add label with module name pull request (PR) is about (if any).
+If PR is worded politely, thank user for doing that.
+- Make sure the PR is valid, i.e. resolves an issue or adds a feature any of which aligns with the project.
+Ideally, it should have been agreed in the prior created issue (as per [CONTRIBUTING.md](CONTRIBUTING.md)).
+- Review PR code and iterate towards making it have enough code quality.
+Use first steps of ["Typical workflow for adding change"](#typical-workflow-for-adding-change) as reference. **Note**: if what is left to do requires some overly specific project knowledge (i.e. can be done _much_ quicker if you know how, but requires non-trivial amount of reading/discovering first time), consider merging PR in a new separate branch and finish it manually (usually with preserving original commit authorship).
+- When change is of enough quality, merge it and proceed treating it as regular change.

 ## Adding new config settings